SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Find a way to remove the XWayland dependency on the whole platform
 - [ ] Update read the docs new build instructions (.python-version file)
 - [ ] Completely rework the tasks.py (Maybe more OOP oriented?)
+- [ ] Rework exception handling in StreamCapturer -> has evil output
+- [ ] Completely overhaul the whole project structure